GA4 Frequently Asked Questions

 Yes, the pricing structure will change.
 Instead of paying per hit, you will pay per event.

-You will likely have more events than hits, but that does not necessarily mean that you will pay more for New GA360.
+Though you will have more events in GA4 than hits in UA, it doesn’t necessarily mean that you will pay more.
+The pricing tiers for New GA360 start at 25 million events where as the entry-level tier for Universal Analytics was 500 million hits.
 For many clients, we’ve seen this reduce the overall cost of the enterprise tool.

 Can I test out New GA360?

-If you are currently paying for GA360, you can opt into a beta version of New GA360 for no additional charge.
+If you are currently paying for GA360, you can opt into a beta version of New GA360 for up to 5 properties for no additional charge.
 Ask your reseller to opt you in.